Northwick Associates Ltd

 b) Our Engineers will use a variety of hand tools, test equipment and oil based lubricants as required during our activity.
 You are responsible for protecting or removing valuable or delicate items from the working area (including access routes) such as pictures, ornaments, light-coloured carpets or floor tiles that may be prone to marking or damage.

 13.4 – You are required to keep yourself and others a safe distance away from our activity since there may be sharp edges, exposed moving parts and mains voltage present.
-This especially applies to children and/or pets in residential environments.
+This especially applies to vulnerable people, children and/or pets.

 13.5 – You must not touch or interfere with any equipment that we are working on unless we specifically tell you it is safe to do so.
 You must not remove any “out of order” signage or reconnect any equipment that we have disconnected.